 Grotius PhD Track

-The PhD research environment for international law and international justice is located in the Grotius Centre for International Legal Studies and is referred to as the Grotius PhD Track.
+The PhD research environment for international law is located in the Grotius Centre for International Legal Studies and is referred to as the Grotius PhD Track.
 Situated at the heart of international law in Leiden and the Hague, the Grotius Centre for International Legal Studies offers a unique profile and expertise through its high-level academic activities and its close links to international institutions and the legal profession.
 The highly regarded scholars of Leiden Law School provide the required supervision in their areas of expertise.

 The Programme - Flexibility and structure

 The Grotius PhD Track is particularly tailored towards candidates that require flexibility in the programme, yet understand the appeal of a structured programme.
-We offer flexibility in that it is only necessary to be in the Hague whenever supervision, seminars and special courses require it, but at the same time we offer a structure in a 4-year programme that is in accordance with Leiden University standards.
+We offer flexibility in that it is only necessary to be in Leiden or the Hague whenever supervision, seminars and special courses require it, but at the same time we offer a structure in a 4-year programme that is in accordance with Leiden University standards.

 We hope to provide a stimulating and scholarly experience at the Grotius Centre for International Legal Studies.